 Specimen: Dung fungi found on a cow pile

 Credit: Mr. Mike Crutchley, Pembrokeshire, Wales, United Kingdom - Olympus BioScapes Read More

 Paracoccidioides brasiliensis tissue or parasitic form grown in vitro at 37 C Read More

-Stained blood smear preparation showing spiral morphology.
+A contaminant (mold mycelium) on a Serratia streak plate.
 Taken from the Wistreich Collection, appearing exclusively on MicrobeWorld.
 Read More